 - Lost keys turned into a department are to be forwarded immediately to the Facilities Services Department with an explanation of the circumstances under which the keys were found.

 - Applications for keys are made on a Key Requisition form.
 Key Requisition forms must be typed or printed with original signatures, and must be submitted to the Facilities Services Department.
 A separate form is used for each individual for whom keys are requested because the form is also used as a hand receipt for issue of a key to the individual.
 Key Requisition forms are available from the Physical Plant Department.

-- As standard procedure, Key Requisition forms will be forwarded to the Facilities Services Department through the campus mail.
+- As standard procedure, Key Requisition forms will be forwarded to the Facilities Services Department.

 Note: These lists will aid the department in identifying those keys to be returned by the staff having an ending date of appointment at the end of the semester.

 - Upon request by Physical Plant, each department must check and certify the accuracy of an inventory list of keys issued to department members.

 - Keys must be presented at the request of the Facilities Services Director or any law enforcement official in the performance of his/her duty.
 This is a necessary measure to further enhance physical security of the Montana State University-Northern campus.